Maya architecture: Observatories

 The Maya were keen astronomers and had mapped out the phases of celestial objects, especially the Sun, Venus and the Moon.
 Many temples have doorways and other features aligning to celestial events.
 Round temples, often dedicated to Kukulcan, are perhaps those most often described as "observatories" by modern ruin tour-guides.
 It is now known, however, that many buildings of different types and uses were oriented on astronomical grounds, mostly to sunrises and sunsets on specific dates.
 The dates recorded are concentrated in four agriculturally significant seasons and tend to be separated by multiples of elementary periods of the calendrical system (13 and 20 days), suggesting that the orientations allowed the use of observational calendars intended to facilitate a proper scheduling of agricultural and associated ceremonial activities.
 Although most of the important Maya buildings were oriented on the basis of astronomical criteria, their primary functions were religious, residential or administrative; the label "observatory" applied to any structural type is thus hardly warranted.

+Religion

+Mayan religion is polytheistic and was an important part of their daily lives.
+The gods they worship included Itzam Na, the creator god, Kinich Ahau, the sun god, Ah Puch, a death god, and Buluc Chabtan, the war god.
+The Maya believed that all things, including inanimate objects, had a soul and could influence the world and believe in an afterlife called Xibalba, where the soul is tormented by underworld gods until it passes to heaven.